Student Intake Strategy Group

 Frequency of Meetings

-The group will meet on five occasions during the year.
+The group will meet monthly throughout the year.

-Additional workshop sessions will be held to ensure continued input from a wide range of stakeholders.
+Additional workshop sessions may be held to ensure continued input from a wide range of stakeholders.

 Reporting Relationship

-The group will report to Senior Leadership Team, and refer items to Education Committee, Research and Impact Committee and Planning and Resources Committee according to the business considered.
+The group will report to Planning Group and refer items to Education Committee and Research and Impact Committee where relevant to the business considered.

 Meeting outcomes and minutes will be shared via Faculty Education Committees and/or RAWPs.